LuisFilipeNunes/commandRunnerPy/README.md

     Save the output of commands with timestamps.
     Support for displaying memory and CPU usage.
     Option to save device configurations periodically.
+    Option to save the Debug Gpon onu from equipment terminal on a separate file.

 ## Usage